You are listening to the Sean Hannity Radio Show Podcast.

 And these two Trump bashers are so anxious to get credit for taking him down that they're actually fighting, according to the New York Post, to see who gets to ask the most hostile questions of Donald Trump.

-Page six reports in the New York Post like the drama won't just be between Hillary and Donald Trump at the next matchup, but the next uh presidential debate, Anderson Cooper, who just signed a new long-term deal with CNN and ABC's Martha Raditz.
+Page six reports in the New York Post like the drama won't just be between Hillary and Donald Trump at the next matchup, at the next presidential debate.

-Sources describe the meetings among ABC and CNN producers, the on-air talent network brass ahead of the debate on Sunday.
+Sources describe the meetings among ABC and CNN producers.

 There'll be four.

-One TV insider said getting the two networks together's been a challenge.
+One TV insider said getting the two networks together has been a challenge.

 I can see that this is going to be fun.